FranciscoMoretti/site/data/blog/fix-mobile-keyboard-overlap-with-visualviewport.md

 To solve this, we can use the VisualViewport API to sync the visual viewport height to a CSS variable.

+I hit this building Sparka.
+The fix is in the [Sparka GitHub repo](https://github.com/franciscomoretti/sparka) if you want a real‑world reference.

 ![Update height with mobile virtual keyboard](/assets/mobile-resize-virtual-keyboard.png)

 ## What partially helps (but isn’t universal)